msalemor/gorag/README.md

 The CLI is designed to showcase using gorag to store and recall vectors from a SQLite database.
 The CLI comes with two commands:

-- `gorag console`: In this mode the CLI ingests an FAQ, breaks the FAQ into chunks, stores the chunks in SQLite, and performs a query on the FAQ.
+- `gorag console`: In this mode, the CLI ingests an FAQ, splits the FAQ into chunks, stores the chunks and resulting vectors in SQLite, and performs a query on the FAQ.

 ```text
 user: